keyestudio/KS0802-Keyestudio-STEM-/docs/ESP32/ESP32 Easy Coding Board Basic Tutorial.md

 #### 5.Test Result 1：

-After uploading test code and powering on, the 5x5 dot matrix shows A if button A is pressed, and shows B if button B is pressed, and shows AB if button A and B are pressed together.
+After uploading test code and powering on, the 5x5 dot matrix shows A if button A is pressed, and shows B if button B is pressed, and shows AB if buttons A and B are pressed together.
 When the touching area is touched, it shows T.

 ![img](./media/31-1712639258559-109.png)